Conforama Logo

 Conforama Logo 2003

-In the early 2000s, the oasis, which used to be at the bottom, became a central component of the logo and lost one of the two palm trees.
+In the early 2000s, the oasis, which had been at the bottom, became a central component of the logo and lost one of the two palm trees.
 The designers brought it to the forefront to play up the “spring of grace” concept.
 Wanting to make the comparison more obvious, they placed a red house in the background of the only remaining palm tree.
 Like the typical children’s drawings, the building consisted of a triangle and a square.
 It symbolized Conforama’s main occupation: selling furniture and home furnishings.
 At the same time, the house depicted by the artists was the epitome of an ideal because the lack of details made it look like a mirage in the desert.

 The oasis became yellow and took its place at the top, inside the same yellow rectangle.
 Correspondingly, the name of the chain of stores was moved down into the blue quadrangle.
 And the letters themselves were also yellow, which visually balanced the two parts of the logo.
 And for greater harmony, the designers balanced the top and bottom, almost equalizing the rectangular bases in width.
 The motto was removed, so the only inscription was the word “Conforama.”
 It was radically different from the previous version because all letters except the “C” were lowercase.
 A round geometric grotesque font replaced the elongated serif typeface.